-The Cambridge HE+ Programme is a prestigious programme run in conjunction with the University of Cambridge.
-In conjunction with another provider, we are the only University of Cambridge Hub for Leeds, which means we are perfectly placed to not only help prepare students for applying to Cambridge, but to any of the UK’s Russell Group Universities.
-You will: be given advice, guidance and support to help you make the best possible application; be prepared for interviews, including mock interview practice; and attend seminars run by the University of Cambridge itself.
-As Notre Dame is one of The University of Cambridge’s HE+ institutions, we aim to engage students in a sustained programme, which includes academic extension classes, subject masterclasses, information and guidance sessions, and visits to Cambridge University.
-HE+ is designed to stretch and inspire the UK’s most academically able students, encouraging and preparing them to make competitive applications to top universities.
-You can find out more here.
+Notre Dame leads the Cambridge University HE + Hub for Leeds with another provider.
+Run in partnership with the University of Cambridge, the prestigious HE + Programme is designed to academically challenge the brightest young people in our inner cities, to raise aspirations, and encourage applications to very selective universities.
+There is only one HE+ Hub for Leeds, which means Notre Dame is perfectly placed to prepare students for applying to Cambridge, and to any of the UK’s Russell Group universities.
+You will: receive advice, guidance and support to help you make the best possible application; be prepared for interviews, including through mock interview practice; and attend seminars run by the University of Cambridge.
+As one of the University of Cambridge’s HE+ institutions, we aim to engage students in a sustained programme, which includes academic extension classes, subject masterclasses, information and guidance sessions, and a residential to Selwyn College, Cambridge.

 EXTENDED PROJECT QUALIFICATION (EPQ)

 EXTENDED PROJECT QUALIFICATION